 - 1. Divide the participants into two groups.
 Give each group two pieces of chart paper. - Give Group 1 a chart paper that says "5 Bad Things about Men" and another one that says "5 Good Things about Men." - Give Group 2 a chart paper that says "5 Bad Things about Women" and another one that says "5 Good Things about Women." - 2.
 Ask each group to complete given statements and write down on their chart papers the requested information. - After three minutes of work in small groups, ask the participants to present their answers. - 4.
-Briefly discuss each statement with all participants and summarize that sometimes we have stereotypes about women's and men's roles in the society.
-For example; a man who does not drink is not a man. - 5.
+Briefly discuss each statement with all participants and summarize that sometimes we have stereotypes about women's and men's roles in the society. - 5.
 In large letters, print the word "Stereotype" on a piece of chart paper.
 Remind the participants that a stereotype is "a standardized conventional idea or character."
 Look over the lists that the participants have created and discuss the question: - Which of the characteristics listed about men and women are stereotypes? - 6.
 After identifying the stereotypes, ask: - How do these stereotypes have a negative impact on how we relate to men and women?
-(Hints: Less respect to men doing "woman's" job; or no trust in a female taxi driver). - How do family, friends, cultural norms or practices perpetuate/support these stereotypes?
+(Hints: Less respect to men doing "woman's" job; or no trust in a female taxi driver.) - How do family, friends, cultural norms or practices perpetuate/support these stereotypes?

-- 1. Divide participants in two groups and give each group a scenario. - Ask participants to discuss the scenario and find a solution to the problem or situation given in the scenario.
+- 1. Divide participants in two groups and give each group a scenario. - 2.
+Ask participants to discuss the scenario and find a solution to the problem or situation given in the scenario.
 Remind participants that each group will present the scenario with a solution at the end of the activity.
 Tell the groups to assign a presenter, a recorder and a time keeper.

-Scenario 1: Nina has been offered a place at the polytechnic school to study engineering.
+Scenario 1: Swarna has been offered a place at the Technical School to study engineering.
 She is the only girl in the class and the boys are always teasing her about a girl trying to do a man's job.
 When she placed first in the exams, the boys stopped talking to her.
 She is feeling miserable because she has no friends in the class.

-- What should she do?
+What should she do?

-Scenario 2: Stella and Andrew have known each other for a year, but they live in different towns because of their schools.
-Andrew is coming to visit Stella during the December holiday and it is likely that they will end up having sex.
-Stella knows that unprotected sex is risky and she goes to the corner pharmacy to buy some condoms.
-The cashier says to her that girls have no business buying condoms and she refuses to sell them to Stella.
+Scenario 2: Nirosh and Taraka are newly married, but they live in different villages because of their work.
+Nirosh is coming to visit Taraka during the holiday and it is likely that they will end up having sex.
+Taraka knows that unprotected sex is risky and she goes to the corner pharmacy to buy some condoms.
+The cashier says to her that women have no business buying condoms and she refuses to sell them to Taraka.